meadsteve/meadsteve.github.io/_posts/2022-10-07-hacking-together-tdd-with-redux-and-components.markdown

 });
 ```

-I didn't know exactly what `makeTestStore` or `testRender` would look like but I new I wanted to be able to make
+I didn't know exactly what `makeTestStore` or `testRender` would look like but I knew I wanted to be able to make
 assertions about dispatch so I ended up creating something like this:

 ```tsx